 One such company was attempting to find ways to solve this for their banking institutional client base.
 The company provides development and managed services for different banking institutions.
 They approached ClearScale, an AWS Premier Consulting Partner, to see if there was an efficient way to support different banks with similar environments and security monitoring in place without compromising their environments.

 Creating AWS accounts and managing the banks’ services within that environment is a straight-forward process.
 Where the client was running into challenges was when it came to managing the accounts of each bank in a centralized manner.
-They not only needed to setup and deploy these separate AWS accounts, 3-4 for each bank, but they also wanted to have the ability for their Security department to centrally store, secure and process log data and findings, as well as provide and manage audit and compliance monitoring services from a central location.
+They not only needed to set up and deploy these separate AWS accounts — three to four for each bank — but they also wanted to have their Security department centrally store, secure, and process log data and findings, as well as provide and manage audit and compliance monitoring services from a central location.

 ClearScale used AWS Organization to create a security account structure for managing multiple accounts.
 Organizational units (OUs) were used to group accounts together to administer as a single unit and simplify the management.
 The client could then use this to set up and manage each banks’ environment.